What is a RiverLink transponder?

 A transponder is an electronic device that typically is placed inside the front

-windshield of a vehicle and is used to detect toll
+windshield of a vehicle, near the rearview mirror, and is used to detect toll

 transactions when traveling on a toll facility.